 Select Collapse Nodes to display the mean latencies of each locality, depending on how the matrix is sorted.
 This is a way to quickly assess cross-regional or cross-cloud latency.

 Rows represent origin nodes, and columns represent destination nodes.
-Hover over a cell to see round-trip latency and locality metadata for origin and destination nodes.
+Hover over a cell to display more details:

 On a typical multi-region cluster, you can expect much lower latencies between nodes in the same region/availability zone.
 Nodes in different regions/availability zones, meanwhile, will experience higher latencies that reflect their geographical distribution.